-It would be unusual for a hotel to advertise that “*fill in the blank famous person* died here!”
-However, when tragedies occur, the general public tends to have a long memory, perhaps sharing in whispered tones what infamous activity happened over there.
-If the infraction were grave enough, it might send a place into ruin.
+It would be unusual for a hotel to advertise that “*fill in the blank famous person* died here.”
+However, when tragedies occur, the general public tends to have a long memory, perhaps sharing in whispered tones what infamous activity happened within its walls.
+If the event were grave enough, it could send a place into ruin.
 Perhaps distressing events of the past contributed to the decline and eventual downfall of the Claypool Hotel?
 You be the judge.
-Beginning in 1943, a series of high-profile crimes and a large fire occurred in the hotel, casting a dark shadow over the massive property.
+Beginning in 1943, a series of high-profile crimes and a large fire occurred in the hotel, casting a dark shadow over the famed property.

 The first incident took place on August 28, 1943, during the height of World War II.
 Maoma L. Ridings, a 33-year-old woman from Warm Springs, Georgia, was serving in the Women’s Army Corps at Camp Atterbury, when she headed to Indianapolis for a date.
 The evening came to an horrific end.
 Around 8 p.m., a hotel maid discovered Ridings’ body in Room 729, evidently murdered, with a broken bottle of whiskey.
 Police searched for an elusive woman dressed in black, the last person spotted with Ridings earlier in the evening.
 Although many leads were pursued, the crime remains a cold case to this day.

-In 1967, the hotel underwent a number of updates.
-The rooms were renovated, and the exterior was sandblasted to brighten the facade.
-The effort was in vein.
+In January 1963, a local newspaper noted the incumbent completion of a number of recent renovations over the prior three years.
+An “overhaul and remodeling,” of the lobby was noted.
+In 1967, another $200,000 had been spent renovating rooms, and the exterior was sandblasted to brighten the facade.
+The effort was in vain.
 In the early morning hours of June 23, fire broke out in a utility closet on the fourth floor.
-The fire, most likely caused by a carelessly discarded cigarette, smoldered for hours before being discovered.
-Over 300 guests had to be evacuated, including the Tacoma Cubs AAA baseball team and the Fraternal Order of Eagles, who were having their convention in town.
-Although the fire was contained to the utility area between the fourth and fifth floors, heavy water damage from the firefighting efforts flooded the lobby and rendered more than 80 rooms unusable.
+The conflagration, most likely caused by a carelessly discarded cigarette, smoldered for hours before being discovered.
+Over 300 guests were evacuated, including the Tacoma Cubs AAA baseball team and the Fraternal Order of Eagles, hosting their convention in town.
+Although the fire was confined to the utility area between the fourth and fifth floors, heavy water damage from the firefighting efforts flooded the lobby and rendered more than 80 rooms unusable.

-Rather than attempt to restore the damaged hotel, the owners opted to close the building in hopes of developing a new hotel on the site.
+Rather than restore the famed 65-year old hotel, the owners opted to close the building in hopes of developing a new hotel on the site.
 Legal problems caused by first-floor retail tenants delayed demolition for another two years.
 An attempt to redevelop the site in the late 1970s included a Radisson Hotel, but nothing came of it.
 Finally, anticipating a downtown revival, Simon Property Group constructed Claypool Court on the historic site.
 The project included restaurants and retail outlets on the lower floors and a high-rise Embassy Suites Hotel.

 What memories do you have of The Claypool Hotel?